Oral Cancer Screenings - Schenectady, NY • Capital District

 Oral cancer isn’t talked about as often as other types, but here are a few numbers that should get your attention.
 According to the American Society of Clinical Oncology, nearly 50,000 people will be diagnosed with oral cancer this year alone.
 Of them, only about 50% are expected to survive the next five years.
 It’s estimated that oral cancer claims the lives of about 9,500 Americans each year, which averages out to about one every hour of every day.
 How can you make sure you stay protected from this disease?

 Fortunately, it’s easier than you might think.
-Dr. Page and Dr. Lieberman perform oral cancer screenings in Schenectady as part of every routine dental checkup, so by coming to Capital Smiles, you’ll be taking care of way more than just your teeth.
+Dr. Page performs oral cancer screenings in Schenectady as part of every routine dental checkup, so by coming to Capital Smiles, you’ll be taking care of way more than just your teeth.

 Jodie K.Read More Reviews